86507246/cicd/README.md

 If you create a new blobstore, you have to update the parameters "provisioningStorageName" and "provisioningStorageToken" in the file `azuredeploy.parameters.json`.

+## Keep parameters clean

+The deployment requrires to have `azuredeploy.parameters.json` in the repository.
+That means that you need to make sure you don't commit your custom values into it during development.

+To avoid this hassle just create `azuredeploy.parameters.local.json` in product specific directory, it is ignored by git and it overrides the repo version of `azuredeploy.parameters.json`

 ## Redeploying your changes
 Just run `npm start` again - it will delete the old resource group (stored in the file `.group`) and run a new deployment.